mjwelchphd/ssltransportagent/README.md

 10. A method to validate AUTH PLAIN (Linux CRYPT) hashes.

 #### It comes with a fully fleshed out SMTP receiver
-The ssltransportagentgemtest.rb application implements the receiver in an email server.
+The ssltransportagentgemtest.rb application implements a simple receiver in an email server.
 This test program not only verifies whether or not the gem is functioning correctly, but also serves to demonstrate how to build an application that sits on top of ssltransportagent gem.

 Too often the problem with using an otherwise useful gem is the lack of documentation.
 Even *very* important classes like SSLSocket sometimes have too little documentation to be able to implement their functionality.
 In fact, most of the posts on the Internet on how to use SSL Sockets **_are wrong!_** If you really want to know how it's done correctly, study the lib/ssltransportagent.rb file in this gem.

 Having a working demo application helps to solve this documentation problem, which is why it was included here.

 # This Is Not Yet Production Software
-I've tested it well, but small problems are sure to spring up once it goes into pseudo-production, and I start send thousands of previously received emails to it to see what happens.
+This server has been tested by sending it over 11,000 spam emails.
+No faults were found, but small problems may still crop up under further, more elaborate, testing.
 It's licensed under the MIT license, so technically, you're on your own.
 But practically, drop me an email at mjwelchphd@gmail.com if you need help with this.
 I want it to be useful, stable, and reliable.

 # Gem Dependancies
 This gem requires the following: